 For healthcare, this means sending emails that contain PHI, which Paubox Marketing makes possible in a HIPAA compliant manner.

 Email marketing for healthcare providers perfectly aligns with the Centers for Medicare and Medicaid Services’ (CMS) value-based care initiative.
 For the past 12 years the US government has been moving towards paying providers based on the quality, rather than the quantity, of the care that they give patients.

-Healthcare email marketing can reduce costs and improve health outcomes for patients.
+HIPAA compliant email marketing can reduce costs and improve health outcomes for patients.
 When health services aren’t streamlined or they fail to account for long-term care, health deteriorates and emergencies arise.

 They can also send specific emails to patients who are at higher risk of serious complications or death from the virus because of their age or health condition.

 Paubox Marketing has a multitude of uses outside of the pandemic, however.
 Healthcare providers can use the tool to automatically send appointment reminders, pre-op instructions (such as fasting before a procedure), test results, and follow up emails, to name just a few.